barbossa404/blitzAPI/README.md

 ***Sample***

 See Blitz2D for a very simple example.
 It won't work because I did not provide the images, but you should be able to replace them^^

+Released under a MIT License, read LICENSE for more information.